 In addition to helping fight the threat of COVID-19 and lessening the spread of viruses and bacteria in general–active air purification systems have a multitude of potential benefits for school and classroom settings.

 For starters, air purification helps remove many types of harmful air pollutants, such as mold particles and dust mites that can trigger a student’s allergies.
-It also helps reduce the risk of asthmatic students experiencing major discomfort or having an asthma attack caused by air pollution.
+Additionally, it helps reduce the risk of asthmatic students experiencing major discomfort or having an asthma attack caused by air pollution.

-Plus, air purification systems could drastically help during cold and flu season, which is right around the corner.
-We don’t know what health and cleanliness standards will look like in a post-pandemic world, but we do know that air purification is a solution that works wonders now and will continue to do so in the future.
-Administrators, teachers and students alike will have a more comfortable environment to learn and work in with the addition of air purifiers.
+Plus, school air purification systems could drastically reduce the spread of cold and flu season in classrooms.
+We don’t know what health and cleanliness standards will look like in a post-pandemic world.
+We do know air purification is a solution that helps now.
+Lastly, we know it will only improve in the future.
+Administrators, teachers, and students alike will have a more comfortable environment to learn and work in.

 Pursuing IAQ Control

-As indoor air quality experts, we’ve been talking about the importance of indoor air quality for years.
-Now, it matters more than ever before.
-Whether you are a concerned parent, teacher, administrator, student or community advocate–indoor air quality should be a priority consideration.
-It should be a decision in both school’s current reopening plans as well as ongoing plans to combat the virus.
-Ensuring a greater public understanding of IAQ control solutions and how HVAC upgrades help health-wise is crucial.
+We’ve been talking about the importance of indoor air quality for years.
+Now it matters more than ever before.
+If you’re a concerned parent, teacher, administrator, student, or community advocate–indoor air quality should be a priority consideration.
+It should be a decision in both school’s current reopening plans, as well as ongoing plans to combat the virus.
+Ensuring a greater public understanding of IAQ control solutions can help health-wise is crucial.
 IAQ experts are trained and skilled to recommend upgrades that make communal spaces like schools cleaner.